-Vanderbilt Child Care Center operates as a service to University staff, faculty members, and students.
+Vanderbilt Child Care Center operates as a service to University faculty and staff members and students.
 The program serves children six weeks old to kindergarten.
-Tuition is determined by the child's age and family income.
+Tuition is based on the child's age and family income.
 The center is open from 6:30 a.m. to 5:30 p.m.
 Daily activities always include outdoor play, music, art, and listening experiences.
-Additional information is available from the Vanderbilt Child Care Center, Box 83 Peabody College, Nashville, Tennessee 37203.
+The center is accredited by the National Academy of Early Childhood Programs.
+Additional information is available from the Vanderbilt Child Care Center, Box 83 Peabody Station, Nashville, Tennessee 37203.